Calculate Region B-map

 --out_binsize 1000 \

-Calculates a B-map for the specified 2.44 Mb region on chromosome 2R considering BGS from CDS across the genome, plotting the output.
+Calculates a B-map for the specified ~6 Mb region on human chromosome 21 considering BGS from exons across the accessible region, plotting the output.
 Output of B values in 1 kb bins for the region will be saved.
+In this case, unlinked B will not be applied because only the chromosome 21 exons were provided.

 Notes